Tengwar Handbook

 Tengwar Letters

-A Tengwar glyph is called a letter
+A Tengwar glyph is called a tengwa which means letter

-which is tengwa in Quenya.
+in Quenya.
 The plural is tengwar (letters

 ).

-or marking
+or markings

 ).

-- Tincotéma: dental sounds such as /d/, /t/, /n/
+- Tincotéma: dental sounds such as /t/, /d/, /n/

-- Parmatéma: labial sounds such as /m/, /p/, /b/, /f/
+- Parmatéma: labial sounds such as /p/, /b/, /m/, /f/

 - Calmatéma: velar sounds such as /k/, /g/

-- Quessetéma: labiovelar sounds such as /kw/, /gw/
+- Quessetéma: labiovelar sounds such as /kw/, gw/, /ñw/

-- Telpetéma: palatal sounds such as /sh/, /j/
+- Tyelpetéma: palatal sounds such as /sh/, /j/

-- Serie 1: voiceless plosives such as /p/, /t/, /k/
+- Series 1: voiceless plosives such as /p/, /t/, /k/

-- Serie 2: voiced plosives such as /b/, /d/, /g/
+- Series 2: voiced plosives such as /b/, /d/, /g/

-- Serie 3: voiceless fricatives such as /f/, /sh/
+- Series 3: voiceless fricatives such as /f/, /sh/

-- Serie 5: nasals such as /n/, /m/
+- Series 5: nasals such as /n/, /m/

-- Serie 6: approximants
+- Series 6: approximants

-Some tengwar have an extended form (with the tail extending above and below), but they are less common and may not be used at all in some modes, or used as an abbreviation.
-For example in the English mode, "ando extended" is used as an abbreviation for "the".
+Some tengwar have an extended form (with the tail extending above and below the baseline), but they are less common and may not be used at all in some modes, or used as a shorthand.
+For example in the English mode, "extended ando" {{ {extended-ando} }} is used as an abbreviation for "the".

 Tincotéma | Parmatéma | Calmatéma | Quessetéma | |